 "Dog" includes both male or female whether neutered or sterilized.

-“Enforcement Agent/License Officer” means the City Manager of the City of Pueblo, Colorado, or his designee, any City of Pueblo Animal Control Officer, the Pueblo County Sheriff or any Pueblo County Sheriff’s Deputy or any other person designated by the Board of County Commissioners of Pueblo County, Colorado.
+“Enforcement Agent/License Officer” means the Mayor of the City of Pueblo, Colorado, or their designee, any City of Pueblo Animal Control Officer, the Pueblo County Sheriff or any Pueblo County Sheriff’s Deputy or any other person designated by the Board of County Commissioners of Pueblo County, Colorado.

 "Fence" means any enclosing structure of whatever construction of sufficient strength and dimension to prevent a dog from straying from within.